Sejal-Raj/SejalRaj-tic-tac-toe/README.md

 # SejalRaj-tic-tac-toe

-this is game for kids.
+this is a game made for kids.